Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Introduction

 To address the language bias and lack of syntactic diversity in few-shot and zero-shot EL datasets, we present Hansel, a human-calibrated and challenging EL benchmark in simplified Chinese.
-Hansel consists of few-shot and zero-shot test sets, as well as a Wikipedia-based training set.
+Hansel consists of few-shot and zero-shot test sets, with a Wikipedia-based training set.
 The few-shot slice is collected from a multi-stage matching and annotation process.
-A core property of this dataset is that all mentions are ambiguous and ``hard'' \cite{tsai-roth-2016-cross}, where the ground-truth entity is not the most popular by the mention.
-The zero-shot slice is collected from a novel searching-based process, where annotators are presented with a new entity's description, and find corresponding mentions and adversarial examples with Web search engines over diverse domains.
+A core property of this slice is that all mentions are ambiguous and ``hard'' \cite{tsai-roth-2016-cross}, where the ground-truth entity is not the most popular by the mention.
+The zero-shot slice is collected from a searching-based process: given a new entity's description, annotators find corresponding mentions and adversarial examples with Web search engines over diverse domains.
 We demonstrate that both slices are challenging for state-of-the-art EL models.
-We further design a type system exploiting rich Wikidata structure, and propose a novel architecture utilizing the type system that improves over dual-encoder based models.
+We further design a type system based on rich Wikidata structure, and propose a novel architecture utilizing the type system that improves over dual-encoder based models.

-The main contributions of this work are: \begin{itemize} \itemsep0em \item Publish Hansel, a challenging multi-domain benchmark for Chinese EL with Wikidata as KB, featuring a zero-shot slice with emerging entities, a few-shot slice with hard mentions, and a large training set with 1M documents. \item Propose a novel and feasible zero-shot entity linking dataset collection paradigm, applicable for any language. \item Achieve strong results on TAC-KBP2015 Chinese EL task with a monolingual model, on a par with state-of-the-art multilingual models on this task.
+The main contributions of this work are: \begin{itemize} \itemsep0em \item Publish Hansel, a challenging multi-domain benchmark for Chinese EL with Wikidata as KB, featuring a zero-shot slice with emerging entities, a few-shot slice with hard mentions, and a large training set with 1M documents. \item Propose a novel and feasible zero-shot entity linking dataset collection method, applicable for any language. \item Achieve strong results on TAC-KBP2015 Chinese EL task with a monolingual model, on a par with state-of-the-art multilingual models on this task.

 \end{itemize}